Space View Ports &

 Velum Paper (White and colored as needed - Avialble at most craft stores)

 This shot shows the lightbox for the computer screen display under construction.
 It is made of sheet aluminum and contains a 3' florescent light fixture.
+(Update, all the florescent lights have been replaced with LED tubes.)
 The fixtures for the star field displays are made the same way.

 Once the images are printed out, apply them to the back of a piece of plexiglas.
 I used a detergent/water mixture to allow me to move the decal film and get rid of air bubbles.
 To diffuse the light source and intensify the color, place appropriately colored or white velum paper on the back with tape.
 The plexglas is then held in place with Velcro.